2017 NFL Mock Draft: Final Mock Draft 7 Rounds

 New Orleans Saints: Taco Charlton, LE, Michigan

 - New Orleans did not get a left end in the 2016 NFL Draft.
-The Saints go with Taco Charlton at 11 now with Derek Barnett off the board.
+The Saints go with Taco Charlton at 11 after conducting 3 interviews with him leading up to the draft.
+The Saints seem to prefer Charlton over both Barnett and Solomon Thomas and I doubt they pass on him at 11 if he's there.

 - Other New Orleans Saints Selections